prometheusresearch/htsql/doc/introduction.rst

 What is HTSQL?
 ==============

-HTSQL is a query language and web service for relational databases.
+**HTSQL is a comprehensive navigational query language for relational databases.**

 HTSQL is a Web Service
 ----------------------